rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 Let's look more carefully at the structure of `test_count_vowels_basic`.
 Note that this function doesn't take in any inputs;
 thanks to [Python's scoping rules](https://www.pythonlikeyoumeanit.com/Module2_EssentialsOfPython/Scope.html), we can reference our `count_vowels` function within our test as long as it is defined in the same "namespace" as `test_count_vowels_basic`.
-That is, we can either define `count_vowels` in the same .py file (or Jupyter notebook, if you are following along with this material in a notebook) as `test_count_vowels_basic`, or we can [import](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Modules_and_Packages.html#Import-Statements) `count_vowels` from wherever it is defined, and into the file containing our test.
+That is, we can either define `count_vowels` in the same .py file (or Jupyter notebook, if you are following along with this material in a notebook) as `test_count_vowels_basic`, or we can [import](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Modules_and_Packages.html#Import-Statements) `count_vowels`, from wherever it is defined, into the file containing our test.
 The latter scenario is by far the most common one in practice.
 More on this later.